 For example, when I first bought my new car, I negotiated two years of free oil changes, because I paid for it in cash.

 Even if you can’t buy your car in cash, it’s wise to negotiate some perks.
 It’s often surprising to see what a dealership will offer you to get the sale.

-You may even find the same ordeal when buying tires too.
+You may find the same situation when buying tires too.
 Ask if they can give you a discount to help stretch your budget.
 Many oil change places offer discounts, so utilize them if you go to a big chain.

 Goodyear Auto Service offers $5 off any oil change scheduled online.
 Most Jiffy Lubes offer up to 15 percent off of oil changes for military service members, and some even extend that offer to the family as well.
 Take 5 Oil Change also offers a 25 percent discount.

 If you’re over 50, Valvoline will usually give you 15 percent off your service.
 Don’t be afraid to ask as you never know what the mechanic will offer.

 5. Look For Promotions At Car Washes